 Michael Aagaard points out that there are two main elements to a CTA.

 - Copy: Answers the question of why click this button

 - Design: The visual cue to the audience of where to click

 The copy needs to be clear, simple and most importantly, descriptive.
 Make it clear to your audience what the next steps are when they click that button.
 Avoid submit and send.
 Try “sign up for the newsletter”, “enroll now”, “register for Monday’s webinar”, etc.

 - Enclose CTA text in a box.
 This makes it look like a button, and people want to click buttons!
 Use rounded edges.
 Try a 3D effect.
 When the mouse hovers over the button, have it change color/shade; it entices people to click.
-These little changes make your button go from flat to fab!

 - Size is important.
 Make the button larger than the other text on the page.
 You don’t want your ultimate goal to get lost.